Do you like yoga, and you also have a dog? Well, you have just fulfilled the two requirements to start a new experience called Dog Yoga.

 You will need to pat and pet your dog very frequently during class, encourage them to participate and give them words of reward when they do something you wanted them to do.

 The master pose for a dog is downward facing dog; they naturally get into this pose when they are stretching or about to jump.
-During a dog yoga class, you work with your dog and help them to try and do some yoga poses.
-For small dogs, you can carry them on some poses or put them on your back.
+During a dog yoga class, you work with your dog and help them try to do some yoga poses.
+Small dogs are easier to handle and carry them on some poses or put them on your back.

 Your dog will set the pace; you need to be patient and persistent.
-Your dog will enjoy dog yoga if you and him or she are having a good time.
+Your dog will enjoy dog yoga if you both are having a good time.

 You will realise that you may already be doing some of these poses with your dog.
 All you need to do is to set up a routine and a flow to make it a class.